Gorgeous-Patrick/Blog/content/portfolio/VG100/SilverFOCS.md

 +++

 ## Project Description
 The project was created at the request of Professor Manuel Charlemagne of Shanghai Jiaotong University.
 We expect the website to demonstrate the masterpieces created by our students in a web game development course.
 The website is designed to automatically fetch, deploy and demonstrate the student projects.
+I am currently in charge of leading the general development process.

 The website is currently hosted at: https://focs.ji.sjtu.edu.cn/silverfocs/.
 The accessibility from the US depends on the network status of Shanghai Jiaotong University.